dainst/aleph-to-koha-migration-scripts/aleph_oracle_exports/README.md

 # Oracle export scripts

-Each Python file is named after the Koha database table it is supposed to fill with Aleph data read from Aleph's Oracle database.
+Each Python file is named after the Koha database table it is supposed to produce data for.
+This data is read from different Aleph Oracle tables.

 ## Folders